Getting to Blue Cave in Croatia | Complete guide

 Round-trip speedboat adventure from Split

-Set out from Split and discover five breathtaking islands in one day.
+Set out from Split and discover five islands in one day.
 Cruise on a comfortable speedboat with just 8–12 guests, visiting the Blue Cave, Blue Lagoon, and more.

 How to get to Blue Cave?